 4. Test, test and test again

-As with any digital marketing approach, growth hacking is made or broken on effective testing.
+As with any digital marketing approach, growth hacking needs super effective testing.
 As creative and different as strategies can get, you will not know if they’re actually succeeding without a good set of simple, lean tests.

 The last step in the process is to pay attention to your metrics – as Instagram found out, your audience will tell you something.
 From there, implement the best version of your strategy to help you grow.